SGInstanceProfile

 ↩ Parent

 By default the resources requests values in fields .spec.requests.cpu and .spec.requests.memory represent the total resources requests assigned to each resource’s Pod that reference this SGInstanceProfile.
 The resources requests of the patroni container (that runs both Patroni and PostgreSQL) is calculated by subtracting from the total resources requests the resources requests of other containers that are present in the Pod.
-To change this behavior and having the resources requests values in fields .spec.requests.cpu and .spec.requests.memory to represent the resources requests of the patroni container and the total resources requests calculated by adding the resources requests of all the containers (including the patroni container) you may set one or more of the following fields to true (depending on the resource’s Pods you need this behaviour to be changed):
+To change this behavior and have the resources requests values in fields .spec.requests.cpu and .spec.requests.memory represent the resources requests of the patroni container and the total resources requests calculated by adding the resources requests of all the containers (including the patroni container) you may set one or more of the following fields to true (depending on the resource’s Pods you need this behaviour to be changed):

 • SGCluster.spec.pods.resources.disableResourcesRequestsSplitFromTotal